-As a Marine Operations major, you will learn about the business of shipping from the fleet operations perspective – how to manage and maintain a company’s fleet of ships – as well as how to sail, power and navigate a commercial vessel.
+As a Marine Operations major, students will learn about the business of shipping from the fleet operations perspective – how to manage and maintain a company’s fleet of ships – as well as how to sail, power and navigate a commercial vessel.

 The Marine Operations program is designed to give students real-world insight and expertise into the business of shipping.